-2.8 Examination/ Evaluation Reforms initiated by the Institution (for example: Open Book Examination, Bar Coding, Double Valuation, Photocopy, Online Multiple Choice Questions): As an affiliated college, the college is not empowered to initiate any such reform in the examination-evaluation system.
+2.8 Examination/ Evaluation Reforms initiated by

-2.9 No. of faculty members involved in curriculum
+Double Valuation, Photocopy, Online Multiple Choice Questions): As an affiliated college, the college is not empowered to initiate any such reform in the examination-evaluation system.

-2.10 Average percentage of attendance of students
+- 2.9 No. of faculty members involved in curriculum restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop: Two, as members of the University Under-graduate Board of Studies. - 2.10 Average percentage of attendance of students